cloud-ark/kubeplus/Guidelines.md

 A controller should be written such that it takes inputs for underlying resource's configuration parameters through ConfigMap(s) or Annotations.
-The ConfigMap/Annotation can be used for customizing some selection of configuration parameters of the underlying resource (e.g.: [Nginx Operator](https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/customization)).
+The ConfigMap/Annotation can be used for customizing some selection of configuration parameters of the underlying resource (e.g.: [Nginx Custom Controller](https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/customization)).
 Or you can use ConfigMap to pass in an entire configuration file (e.g.: [MySQL Operator](https://github.com/oracle/mysql-operator/blob/master/docs/user/clusters.md)).

 ## 6) Use ConfigMap to pass parameters that modify the behavior of the Controller